ronvar/CAPTCHA-Solver/README.md

 TESTING_EXTRACTED CONTAINS EXTRACTED CHARACTERS AND USED FOR PREDICTIONS\
 \
 predict_knn.py DEPENDS ON TESTING_EXTRACTED FOLDER.
 IT USES THESE IMAGES FOR PREDICTIONS AND TESTING ACCURACY.}

+**Due to size restrictions, data set has been truncated to a smaller subset of 1,000 images per directory.
+This does not impact accuracy as models are already trained. **